 I’m particular about my hair.
 Shocking, I know!
 But the thing is I have A LOT of hair that has a slight wave.
 It wonderfully plays along with all the ways I want to style it, but it isn’t just naturally great without some coaxing.
-And with my efforts to use clean beauty and hair products, it’s been a bit of trial and error to find clean products for thick hair (or just long hair).
+And with my efforts to use clean beauty and hair products, it’s been a bit of trial and error to find non toxic hair products for thick hair (or just long hair).

 Many of these items are just great hair products for any type of hair.

 We all have such different hair.
 I never really understood that growing up.
 I assumed I could have hair just like my friends.
 While I was stuck with A LOT of wavy, full-bodied hair, I yearned for stick straight hair.